LukaWynants/ShamirSharingSecret/README.md

 ![Alt text](pictures/option5.png)

-*note:* Make sure the AES key is calculated *option: 4* or an AES key is generated *option 1*
+*note:* Make sure the AES key is calculated *option: 4* or an AES key is generated *option 1* *note:* Make sure you input the AES key and Tag in a hexadecimal format

 ## Option 6: Reconstruct AES-key from Shares